-If you love synthesizers and synthesis, the Nord Drum 3P is the electric drum pad for you.
+If you love synthesizers and synthesis, the Nord Drum 3P is the instrument for you.
 It features so many cool sounds that can be completely manipulated inside the unit.
 While it might not be my favorite electronic drum pad, it may very well be yours.

 How do you mount a sample pad?

-I still to this day do not actually own a “legit” electronic drum pad stand.
+I still to this day do not actually own a “legit” stand.
 I made my own out of things I already had.
 You find an old hardware stand laying around and rig it up to your drum pad with a multi-clamp.

-Another way to mount your electric drum pad is to put it in an old snare stand.
+Another way to mount your multi-pad is to put it in an old snare stand.
 While this might not look the coolest, it will get the job done.

-If you want to get really creative with it, you could mount your drum pad over your bass drum as WorshipDrummer.com instructs on their website.
+If you want to get really creative with it, you could mount your sample pad over your bass drum as WorshipDrummer.com instructs on their website.